TatendaTorerwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that takes a list of words as input and prints only words that appear exactly once.
 Script that display lines that contain a certain pattern.
 Script that display number of lines that contain a certain pattern.
+Script that display lines containing a certain pattern and 3 lines after them.